paajasan/trajectory_transformations/README.md

 ### Numba vs cython ###

 The project has two version of the same tools.
 The numba-accelerated one is a bit slower in iteration and a lot slower in setup than the cython accelerated one, but does not need to be built.
 If you plan on transforming whole systems (inluding all waters), I seriously suggest using the cython version.
-With samll proteins without hydrogens the differences become smaller.
+With small proteins without hydrogens the differences less noticeable.

 ### unwrap ####